ishankhan28/sageshell/README.md

 └─────────────────────────────────────┘
 ```

 ---

-## ⚙️ System Calls Used
+## System Calls Used

-These are the Linux kernel system calls that power MyShell:
+These are the Linux kernel system calls that power SAGE Shell:

 | System Call | Purpose | Where Used |
 |---|---|---|